-A camcorder zoom lens can be one of the keys to successful video production as it gives you the ability to work fast and catch all the action...no matter the distance from the subject!
+A camcorder zoom lens can be one of the keys to successful video production as it gives you the ability to work fast and catch all the action...no matter the distance from the subject of your shot!

-Find out more below on how to use them…!
+Find out more on how to use them below…!

 A camcorder zoom lens allows you to zoom in and out on a subject without moving the position of the camera forward or backward.
 It also enables you to select any coverage within its range to frame and compose your shot.

 The zoom feature is usually used when you want to:

 It is obviously a lot easier to zoom in on a subject than to move your position closer...